 I have written before of my love affair with Drupal 7 and, separately, of my anxiety about Drupal 8.
 Drupal 7's abandon-ship, event-horizon end-of-life looms on November 2021 and, although this is long enough away to do something about for a single website, I decided earlier this year to crack on and address this matter.
 Here is what I learnt.
+[Update: on June 24th 2020 it was announced that this date had been put back to November 2022 given the impact of COVID-19.
+You can read this announcement here.]

 As a freelance web designer I need to give sound advice to my own clients who have a Drupal 7 website.
 Should they stay (with Drupal and make the leap to 8) or should they go-go?
 I calculated that the best way for me to gain experience sufficient to answer that question would be to work on my own website which, although modest at just over 280 nodes with perhaps 11 different content types, is more complex than most of the client sites I have built in Drupal 7.
 Nail a re-build in D8 of my own website and everyone could theoretically be kept on board, was my thinking.